eevenden/Remote_Sensing_Study_of_Gypsy_Moth_Defoliation/README.md

 ![Band7](https://user-images.githubusercontent.com/54719919/88695204-8ec05b00-d0cf-11ea-8ca2-b720f22d5cf4.png)
 ![Band8](https://user-images.githubusercontent.com/54719919/88695322-b9121880-d0cf-11ea-8bee-4daf7258e4cc.png)

 ### Dataframe Preparation

 Once my imagery is prepared, I flattened each raster layer to a 1D array and stacked them to create a pandas dataframe.
 By converting the raster data to a dataframe, I can apply a lot of statistical and machine learning methods which are otherwise limited to proprietary software.
+To further prepare the dataframe, I replaced all null values with "0".
+Finally, I limited the data to only cloudless areas with either a deciduous or mixed forest landuse.
+Rows which are do not fall in these categories were replaced which zeros.
+I decided to do this to eliminate extranious information, but maintain the dataframe structure.
+I wanted to be able to match my final products to the original index in order to export new TIFs with the same dimensions and georeferencing.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54719919/88701222-b87d8000-d0d7-11ea-91c2-7414fea796cf.png">